ismail9k/vue-meteor-boilerplate/README.md

-# Vue, Meteor, SSR Boilerplate
+# Vue, Meteor, SSR, Typescript Boilerplate

-This is a full stack webapp boilerplate project with VueJS + MeteorJS + SRR.
+This is a full stack webapp boilerplate project with VueJS + MeteorJS + SRR + Typescript.

 ## Features